revboot/linux-app-builder/README.md

   - download                  selects the download routine
   - make                      selects the make routine
   - install                   selects the install routine
+  - uninstall                 selects the uninstall routine (never runs with all)
   - config                    selects the config routine
   - test                      selects the test routine
 ```